Skip to Main Content

 HeinOnline's Law Journal Library provides full-text PDF copies of over 3,000 law journals dating back to their inception.
 You can use HeinOnline to either (1) find the full text of specific journal articles mentioned in the legal indexes above, or (2) run a full-text search for keywords related to your topic.
 HeinOnline also provides some useful advanced search tools, including their Keyword Search Builder (with which you can weight some keywords over others) and their Venn Diagram Search (which helps visualize which articles are related to which search term).
 Finally, HeinOnline works as a citator, providing links to both articles cited by a relevant article as well as articles citing to a relevant article.

-You can also run full-text searches on Westlaw Edge and Lexis+ to find treatises, practice guides, and legal encyclopedia articles on your topic.
+You can also run full-text searches on Westlaw and Lexis+ to find treatises, practice guides, and legal encyclopedia articles on your topic.
 While these databases also contain the full text of law journal articles, their coverage is not as extensive as HeinOnline's.

 Finding Non-Law Articles